TheodoraNell/Stock-Analysis/README.md

         tickerVolumes(i) = 0

+     Next i

     'Loop over all the rows in the spreadsheet
     For i = 2 To RowCount

         'Increase volume for current ticker
         tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value

-The loop then uses conditional statments to check if each row is either the first or the last row of the current Ticker before returning the Starting and Endidng Prices for that Ticker and increasing the index to the next one.
+The loop then uses conditional statments to check if each row is either the first or the last row of the current Ticker before returning the Starting and Ending Prices for that Ticker and increasing the index to the next one.

         'Check if the current row is the first row with the selected tickerIndex If Cells(i - 1, 1).Value <> tickers(tickerIndex) Then

             'Get the starting price for the current tickerIndex tickerStartingPrices(tickerIndex) = Cells(i, 6).Value

         End If

         'Check if the current row is the last row with the selected ticker If Cells(i + 1, 1).Value <> tickers(tickerIndex) Then

             'Get the ending pricer for the current tickerIndex tickerEndingPrices(tickerIndex) = Cells(i, 6).Value

             'Increase the tickerIndex to the next ticker tickerIndex = tickerIndex + 1

         End If

+    Next i

+The last step is to output the values to the All Stocks Analysis sheet.
+In the refactored code, this is done with a final loop through the output arrays as opposed to setting the values within the original code's nested loop.

+    'Loop through the arrays
+    For i = 0 To 11

+        'Activate worksheet to output the values
+        Worksheets("All Stocks Analysis").Activate

+        'Output the Ticker
+        Cells(4 + i, 1).Value = tickers(i)

+        'Output the Total Daily Volume
+        Cells(4 + i, 2).Value = tickerVolumes(i)

+        'Output the Return
+        Cells(4 + i, 3).Value = tickerEndingPrices(i) / tickerStartingPrices(i) - 1

 This refactored method not only simplifies the code, but also decreases the amount of time it takes to run.
 With an array of only 12 stocks and sheets containing around 3000 rows, this decrease in run time can still be seen significantly.
 The next section explores the differences in the refactored code and how this decrease in run time is important when analyzing much larger datasets.

 ## Results

+disadvantages in general: time consuming, create higher levels of complexity even when reducing the number of lines (introducing variables that are arrays, dictionaries, etc. May not be as easy to follow or adapt for other use.

+specifically: Variables are arrays creating multiple possible arguments for variables which can get confusing when referencing them in the code.
+Both depend on the data being arranged in a specific way but the refactored makes it harder to refactor again if applied to a dataset that is not chronological and grouped